Toretocnemus: History of research

 Noting the multiple anatomical similarities between Toretocnemus and Merriamia and the closeness of their sites of discovery, Ryosuke Motani synonymized the two genera, with the older name Toretocnemus taking precedence.
 Restudying the specimens, he found that their preservation did not allow for the distinguishing traits proposed by Merriam to be observed properly.
 However, he tentatively maintained both species (T. californicus and T. zitteli) as valid, as there was little overlapping material between the specimens, complicating comparisons.
 In 2000, Michael Maisch and Andreas Matzke concurred with this synonymy, also while keeping T. californicus and T. zitteli as separate species.

-In 2001, Toretocnemus californicus vertebrae were found in the Antimonio Formation near the mining town of El Antimonio in Sonora, Mexico.
+In 2001, T. californicus vertebrae were found in the Antimonio Formation near the mining town of El Antimonio in Sonora, Mexico.
 Although ichthyosaur vertebrae are quite commonly found here, most of these were larger shastasaurid vertebrae.
-These ones were much smaller, ranging in diameter from 1.3–2.8 cm.
+The ones found in the Antimonio Formation were much smaller, ranging in diameter from 1.3–2.8 cm.
 Neural spines were not present, but there were clear grooves for their articulation.

 In a 2019 dissertation, Katherine Anderson, together with Patrick Druckenmiller and Jim Baichtal described two specimens from Alaska which they assigned to Toretocnemus.
 One of these, UAMES 3599, came from the Nehenta Formation on the coastline of Gravina Island.
 It was found in 1969 and extracted in 2004.
 The other specimen, UAMES 34994, was found in the Hound Island Volcanics Formation on Hound Island.